Open source, Python based, behavioural experiment control.

 Running a task

-From the Tasks drop down menu, select the task blinker.
+Once the pyControl framework is installed on the board, from the Tasks drop down menu, select the task blinker.
 Press the Upload button to upload the task to the pyboard.

 Press the Start button.
 The task will run causing the blue LED on the pyboard to start blinking.

 To save data generated by the task to disk, enter a subject ID in the Subject ID text box.
 The Start button will change to Record indicating that data from the run will be saved.
 Run the task with the Record button, a data file will be created in the pyControl/data folder.